 Are you planning a holiday or have you already booked?
 The anticipation can begin.
 Cape Verde is a safe up to a very safe country.
-It is even among the most stable democracies in Africa.
+According to Travelriskmap Cape Verde is one of the most safest holiday destinations of the world.
+It is just listed below Finland and Iceland.
+Cape Verde is even among the most stable democracies in Africa.
 This combined with the low level of corruption creates a pleasant and safe environment.
 Of course as in every country there are places where you have to pay more attention to yourself as well as to belongings than in other places.
 Often these are places in suburbs of larger cities.
 To ensure that you do not get into trouble during a holiday, we have compiled a list with some useful tips.
 These are obviously not only applicable when you go to Cape Verde on vacation, but for every trip you make.

 Things to arrange before you go on vacation

 - Make sure if certain vaccinations are obligatory for every trip you make.
 This prevents medical problems during your trip.
 Preferably you go at least a few weeks before you leave for the GP or a similar body to inquire whether you need vaccinations.

 - View the travel advice given by the government.

 - Make sure you have a valid passport that is valid for at least 6 months on arrival.

 - Take a copy of your passport.
 When checking in at your accommodation or when renting a car, they often ask for your passport.
 Preferably do not give it away, although you often cannot avoid it.
 It is better to give a copy of your passport.
 Do not give your BSN number.
 Delete this on the copy of your passport.
 The BSN number in combination with your passport photo may result in potential fraud.